mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

       }
  ```

- From now you can edit this script and setup any logic you want.
+From now, you can edit this script and setup any logic you want.
 Having all about there one small thing remaining for this property - Add the Certificate.
 Choose a certificate we have created and deployed to Staging previously.

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-property-tls.png" alt="create bucket" width="600"></p>

-Click “Validate & Save” to check if everything configured correctly.
+Click “Validate & Save” to check if everything is configured correctly.

 Deploy a Property to Staging.

-If no issues occurred during the “Validate & Save” - congratulations.
+Suppose no issues occurred during the “Validate & Save” - congratulations.
 Now we can deploy property and test our Staging deployment.

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/deploy-to-staging.png" alt="create bucket" width="500"></p>

 #### Testing(Staging)

-To test staging deployments we should know the staging servers IP addresses:
+To test staging deployments, we should know the staging servers IP addresses:

 ```bash
 $ dig staging.qtlgslb.com